mad-lab-fau/mad-gui/docs/customization.rst

 The loader takes care for:

    * transforming data from your recording system to a dictionary using its :meth:`~mad_gui.plugins.BaseImporter.load_sensor_data`
-   * loading annotations from a user format using its :meth:`~mad_gui.plugins.BaseImporter.load_annotations`
+   * optionally: loading annotations from a user format using its :meth:`~mad_gui.plugins.BaseImporter.load_annotations`

-Your `Importer` might make use of the methods already implemented in :class:`~mad_gui.plugins.BaseImporter`, which all Importers should inherit from.
+Your `Importer` must inherit from :class:`~mad_gui.plugins.BaseImporter`, as shown in the following example.

-Here you can see an example of how to create an Importer and how to inject it:
+After creating your importer you have to pass it to the GUI, which is also shown in the example:

 .. code-block:: python